codypa/Offline_RepoUpdate/ansible-update/README.md

      #Find and copy latest RPM's to the outbox directory
      find . -name '*.rpm' -newermt "01-$month -1 sec" -and -not -newermt "01-$month +1 month -1 sec" -exec cp -p {} /home/outbox/rhel \;
      chown -R youruser:youruser /home/outbox
      #The following is an example, given you have already mounted your disc.
+You will need to discern how to zip up the contents of this folder so that they may fit on to a DVD/CD/BluRay.
+Repeat as needed.
+     zip -r rhel.zip /home/outbox/rhel
-     scp -r /home/outbox/rhel /mnt/cdrom
+     scp -r /home/outbox/rhel.zip /mnt/cdrom
      cd /
      umount /mnt/cdrom
      ```